makerinc/omniauth-magento/README.md

 # Omniauth::Magento

-An Omniauth strategy for Magento.
+An Omniauth strategy for Magento with detailed instructions on how to use it with Rails.
 Works only with the newer Magento REST api (not SOAP).

 ## Instructions on how to use with Rails